 There was continued discussion regarding possible steps that could be taken on how to deal with the current situation.
-It was suggested that there be a HR committee meeting on February 23, 2021 to discuss the continued employment of the current Internal Auditor.
-(The proposed meeting was not officially noticed, and never occurred.)
+It was suggested that there be a HR committee meeting on February 23, 2021 to discuss

-Commissioner Lenz commented that there is a different understanding of what the Internal Auditor, Commissioners and Management think the audit charter says, and that is creating insecurities and noncooperation by all involved.
+Commissioner Lenz commented that there is a different understanding of what the Internal Auditor, Commissioners and Management think the audit charter says, and that is creating insecurities and non-cooperation by all involved.
 After further discussion, it was suggested that any recommendations on how to proceed with this matter be emailed to HR Chair Mullen before the next committee meeting.